-However, immigration officials cannot request social media information that is private (not available for public viewing) without a warrant, unless the subscriber has consented to disclosure when signing up for the service.
+However, immigration officials cannot request social media information that is in-his-hands (not available for public viewing) without a warrant, unless the subscriber has consented to disclosure when signing up for the service.
 Haynes Novick further advises all foreign nationals to review their Facebook, Twitter, and other social media platforms, “especially before applying for a visa or traveling to the U.S.”

 The D.C. based firm continued “It is also important to make sure your social media posts do not contradict your stated intentions regarding travel and activities in the U.S. In short, be smart about what you post online because the U.S. government is paying attention.”

 Meanwhile, in September, 10 U.S. citizens and one lawful permanent resident filed a lawsuit

 in federal court challenging, on First Amendment and Fourth Amendment grounds, searches and seizures of smartphones, laptops, and other electronic devices at the U.S. border.

 Buttress by a constituency strongly disapproving the current U.S. president, Black lawmakers continue to lead in the resistance against his presidency.
 Quinnipiac University released a poll last Tuesday revealing that 93 percent of African Americans said the president is not fit to serve.